rbloehm/flask-stock-visualizer/readme.md

 I also use the Anaconda distributions of python, so I replaced the requirements.txt with a corresponding environment.yml file for conda.

+As I was not interested in the deployment part of this tutorial, the corresponding parts have been removed.

 # Fun with Flask

 1. Fetching Data with Requests